 Truth: Your body makes about 1 gram of cholesterol each day.
 That’s double the amount of what a typical Western diet provides from food, which is about 500mg/day.

-In addition, eating foods which contain cholesterol (i.e., meat, eggs and saturated fat) has the biochemical effect of reducing cholesterol production in the body.
+In addition, eating foods that contain cholesterol (i.e., meat, eggs, and saturated fat) has the biochemical effect of reducing cholesterol production in the body.

 Food Myth 10: Foods made from soy are healthy and nutritious.

 Truth: Most modern soy foods are unhealthy foods for humans.
 Modern soy products are not cooked or fermented properly to neutralize the abundant natural toxins in soybeans, and they are processed in a way that damages the proteins and increases the levels of carcinogens.
 Read Kaayla Daniel’s The Whole Soy Story: The Dark Side of America’s Favorite Health Food for more information.

 Food Myth 11: Lowering your fat intake and eating lots of fruits and vegetables will help you lower your risk of cancer, heart disease, and stroke.

 Truth: The Women’s Health Initiative Study results, which were published in the Journal of the American Medical Association in 2006, clearly showed that over time, a dietary intervention that reduces total fat intake and increased intakes of vegetables, fruits, and grains does NOT significantly reduce the risk of CHD, stroke, or CVD.